alphagov/govwifi-authentication-api/README.md

 # GovWifi Authentication API

-This is the user authentication API for GovWifi.
+This API is used by the frontend to authenticate GovWifi requests.

 The private GovWifi [build repository][build-repo] contains instructions on how to build GovWifi end-to-end - the sites, services and infrastructure.

 [build-repo]:https://github.com/alphagov/govwifi-build